df59/N-Queens-Solution-Finder/README.md

-N-Queens Solution Finder
+N-Queens Solution Finder,
-Dustin Franklin
+Dustin Franklin,
 df59@uakron.edu

 Given a N*N board with the inital position of one queen, finds a possible solution for the arrangement of N queens